Our Irish Terriers in Brace Competition

-Show.
-She took Mocha and Druid into the ring and came out with Best Brace in
+Elena first tried showing brace at the 2010 Great Western Terrier Association Show.
+She took Mocha and Druid into the ring and came out with Best Brace in Show.
+This success encouraged Elena to continue showing brace when the opportunity presents itself.

 Mocha and Druid